Trianglium/artist-cv/README.md

 **Artist-CV is built using Django and Bootstrap5, with heavy consideration of [Twelve Factor App](https://12factor.net/) principles.**

-## Additional Infomation
+## Objective
-This project is ultimately intended for [@Dixon3991](https://github.com/Dixon3991) but Its also a good template to use for anyone needing Artistic Portfolio Site Examples.
+The goal of this project is to create a versatile template for an Art Portfolio website.